magicguitarist/PyGetBlizSecret/README.md

 PyGetBlizSecret
 ===============

-Get your secret from blizzard.
+Hacked together python to get your secret from blizzard.
 For use with authenticators

 Usage